rancher/docs/content/rancher/v2.x/en/backups/docker-installs/docker-restores/_index.md

     docker start <RANCHER_CONTAINER_NAME>
     ```

 1. Wait a few moments and then open Rancher in a web browser.
-Confirm that the restoration succeeded and that your data is restored.
+Confirm that the restore succeeded and that your data is restored.